elastic/kibana/src/plugins/data/public/search/README.md

 # search

-The `search` service provides you with APIs to query elasticsearch.
+The `search` service provides you with APIs to query Elasticsearch.

-The services are split into two parts:
+The services are split into two parts: (1) low-level API; and (2) high-level API.

-# low level API
+## Low-level API

 With low level API you work directly with elasticsearch DSL